TOMToolkit/tomtoolkit.github.io/docs/index.md

 ## Introduction
 Start here if you are new to using the TOM Toolkit.

+[Architecture](/docs/tomarchitecture) - This document describes the
+architecture of the TOM Toolkit at a high level.
+Read this first if you're interested in how the TOM toolkit works.

 [Getting Started](/docs/getting_started) - First steps for getting a TOM up and running.